eschnett/FastArrays.jl/README.md

   size{T}(arr::FlexArray(...){T})
   ```

-  Fixed bounds and sizes can also be obtained from the type"
+  Fixed bounds and sizes can also be obtained from the type:

   ```Julia
   lbnd{T,n}(::Type{FlexArray(...){T}}, ::Val{n})